-Before all projects start construction, an extensive study is conducted in the form of an Environment Impact Assessment (EIA) in order to determine the viability of a certain location. his study takes a few years to complete, therefore exhausting all potential negative effects the projects may have and formulating the needed mitigating measures to address these effects.
+Before all projects start construction, an extensive study is conducted in the form of an Environmental Impact Assessment (EIA) in order to determine the viability of a certain location.
+This study takes a few years to complete, therefore exhausting all potential negative effects the projects may have and formulating the needed mitigating measures to address these effects.

-Once a site is selected, the business unit coordinates with the local government unit for a stakeholder engagement session.
-This session is used to inform the local community about the project and provide an open forum for them to state their concerns.
+Once site is selected, the business unit coordinates with the local government unit for a stakeholder engagement session.
+This session is use to inform the local community about the project and provide an open forum for them to state their concerns.

-Further, the Company strives to connect with the local communities and seek mutually beneficial relationships with them.
-Partnerships can include opening hiring opportunities to those who live near the sites and providing support for local government projects.
-In the event that a project will affect the livelihood and culture of indigenous peoples, the Company will immediately coordinate with the National Institute for Indigenous Peoples before proceeding.
+Further the Company strives to connect with the local communities and seek mutually beneficial relationships with them.
+Partnership can include opening hiring opportunities to those who live near the sites and providing support for local government projects.
+In the event that a project will affect the Company immediately coordinate with the National Institute for Indigenous Peoples before proceeding.